-How Google My Business Insights Can Bridge the Gap in Your Local SEO Data
+How Google My Business Insights Bridges the Gap in Local SEO Data

 Between Google’s local pack and knowledge panel results, today’s SERPs allow searchers to find exactly what they need before clicking through to your site, usurping core business KPIs.
 This off-site engagement, from click-to-calls to map views, is not captured by Search Console or Google Analytics—and that means you’re missing out on a huge number of online interactions.
 Without this data, you’re left to optimize in the dark.

 That’s why it’s more imperative than ever for SEOs to track and attribute those interactions to their local search efforts.

 Local KPIs have been available in some form or another but never easily accessed at scale until now.

 18 months ago, we started collecting local KPI data for a client’s 2000+ Google My Business locations.
 We immediately realized about a third of our traffic from Google originated from the Map Pack (formerly unattributed) and core KPIs were occurring at a magnitude 4x larger than we were capturing within our own web properties.
 Not only had we been unable to optimize against this data to improve our local strategy, but we had also missed out on an opportunity to highlight the successes of that strategy for our client.
 By closing the data gap created by Google’s local SERP, we improved our client’s satisfaction with their digital presence overall and were able to leverage the data to more effectively optimize local listings.